traczoskar/to_do_list_react/README.md

 - Simple, transparent and minimalistic design
 - Easy and intuitive to use
+- Quick response to every action that user takes with the buttons
-- Versatile and universal application (without interactions for now)
+- Versatile and universal application
 - Responsive on any device due to media queries
-- Buttons appearance depends of actual state
+- Buttons are interactive and its appearance depends of actual state

+## How to use

+**1.** Input the name of your task or shopping item that you want to add to your list.

+**2.** *"Click"* adding the task button on the right side of the input - "*Dodaj zadanie*".

+**3.** The task will show up on the list below.

+**4.** Now you can use toggle the task to be *"done"* using the green button on its left side.
+The task will be crossed off and the button will get tick icon.

+**5.** You can easily delete your task using the red *"remove"* button with waste bucket icon on the right side.

+**6.** After you add a task, there will be able 2 additional options: "Hide/Show tasks that are done" and "Finish all tasks".

+**7.** Use one of those options to manage your list easier.

 ![App design](src/images/to_do_list_react_screenshot.png)

 ## Used technologies and conventions

-- **React.js** Components, JSX, React DOM
+- **React.js** - Components, JSX, React DOM
 - **Create React App**
 - **npm**
 - **Node.js**